Set Up Amazon Redshift IAM Identity Center OAuth

 These instructions are for the newer AWS IAM IDC service.
 For original IAM integration see Set Up Amazon Redshift IAM OAuth.

 Depending on the identity provider, there are different steps needed to configure the integration.
-This is a high level overview.
+This is a high-level overview.
 Tableau cannot provide detailed instructions for how to configure AWS or the IDP, but this is the general approach.

-Configure the IDP
+Step 1: Configure the IDP

 1. Create OAuth clients on the IDP for Tableau Desktop and Tableau Server or Tableau Cloud.
 The Desktop client should enable PKCE and use http://localhost redirects.